codepath/web103_finalproject/milestones/milestone2.md

 ### 1. What went well during this unit?

-[We were able to split the work according to each member's strength and complete the task cohesively.]
+We were able to split the work according to each member's strength and complete the task cohesively.

 ### 2. What were some challenges your group faced in this unit?

-[There were no major roadblocks - we did take some iterations to decide the final wireframes ]
+There were no major roadblocks - we did take some iterations to decide the final wireframes.

 ### 3. What additional support will you need in upcoming units as you continue to work on your final project?

-[Just some supervision to help any team member who might struggle with their set of tasks]
+Just some supervision to help any team member who might struggle with their set of tasks.